ibell/coolprop/Web/HumidAir.rst

     p=\frac{\bar R T}{\bar v}\left( 1+\frac{B_m}{\bar v}+\frac{C_m}{\bar v^2}\right)

-The bracketed term on the right hand side is the compressibility Z factor, equal to 1 for ideal gas.
+The bracketed term on the right hand side is the compressibility Z factor, equal to 1 for ideal gas, and is a measure of non-ideality of the air.
 The virial terms are given by

 .. math::